CivicActions/codeclimate-phpcodesniffer-drupal/README.md

-# Code Climate PHP_CodeSniffer Engine
+# Code Climate PHP_CodeSniffer Engine for Drupal

-`codeclimate-phpcodesniffer` is a Code Climate engine that wraps the [PHP_Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) static analysis tool.
+`codeclimate-phpcodesniffer-drupal` is a Code Climate engine that wraps the [PHP_Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) static analysis tool, configured for Drupal.
 You can run it on your command line using the Code Climate CLI, or on our hosted analysis platform.

 PHP_CodeSniffer helps you detect violations of a defined coding standard.

 ### Installation

 1. If you haven't already, [install the Code Climate CLI](https://github.com/codeclimate/codeclimate).
-2. Run `codeclimate engines:enable phpcodesniffer`.
+2. Run `codeclimate engines:enable phpcodesniffer-drupal`.
 This command both installs the engine and enables it in your `.codeclimate.yml` file.
 3. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.

 ###Config Options